 * Some years back, after the release of the initial version of this document, I was contacted by an Australian who told me he had been test copilot on a Valiant when the wing spar broke.
 It didn't give way and the aircraft managed to get back down to the ground in one piece.
 Some more time after that, I was contacted by a genial Briton living in the US who had also flown the Valiant.
 It turned out he was the pilot on the same flight where the wing spar broke.
 "It's a small world, but I wouldn't want to paint it."

 The Corgi company has produced excellent 144th-scale diecast replicas of the Victor and Vulcan that are prominent members of my diecast collection.
-I keep hoping Corgi will come out with a Valiant to finish out the set, but it seems the Valiant is something of a forgotten aircraft and there's no strong motivation to build such a product.
+I was waiting for a Valiant for a long time, but they've finally released one, and I'll have to pick it up one of these days.

 * Sources include: